 In 2017, Bushardt became senior associate dean for the School of Medicine and Health Sciences at the George Washington University (GWU) in Washington, DC and began this role overseeing health sciences departments, centers, and more than 40 academic programs.
 Bushardt also serves as part of the primary care division in the GW Medical Faculty Associates and supports health system efforts to expand primary care, the PA and NP workforce, continuous quality improvement, and inter-professional collaborative practice.
 He has applied prior lessons learned to build numerous public-private and community partnerships to advance education, research, and career opportunities for individuals from underrepresented groups and underserved communities.
-He is principal investigator (PI) for the GW Health Careers Opportunity Program, a healthcare workforce development program for trainees from disadvantaged backgrounds, funded by the U.S. Health Resources and Services Administration (HRSA).
-He is Primary Investigator (PI) for a T32 National Research Service Award focused on developing primary care researchers, with a focus on health services research that seeks to address issues of health equity.
-He is co-director of the Clinical Translational Science Institute at Children’s Network (CTSI-CN), funded by the National Institutes of Health and its National Center for Advancing Translational Science.
+He served as principal investigator (PI) for the GW Health Careers Opportunity Program, a healthcare workforce development program for trainees from disadvantaged backgrounds, funded by the U.S. Health Resources and Services Administration (HRSA).
+He developed the first postdoctoral fellowship program focused on primary care at GW and served as Primary Investigator (PI) for a T32 National Research Service Award, focused on health services research that addresses issues of health equity.
+He was co-director of the Clinical Translational Science Institute at Children’s Network (CTSI-CN), funded by the National Institutes of Health and its National Center for Advancing Translational Science.
 These projects, representing around $29 million in extramural funding, share common approaches in using innovative methods to catalyze education and research, while creating opportunities for individuals from backgrounds that are underrepresented in medicine and science careers.

 Professionally, Bushardt has served on the editorial board of the Journal of the American Academy of Physician Assistants (JAAPA) for more than a decade, was its editor-in-chief for nearly nine years, and currently is its editor-in-chief emeritus.
 In his leadership at JAAPA, he oversaw its transition to a new publisher at Wolters Kluwer; its arrival as the first PA journal to earn an Impact Factor and be indexed by Thomas Reuters; substantial growth in quality, citations, and research publications; and award-winning content with accolades from numerous national publishing associations and competitions (e.g., Folio, APEX, ASHPE).
 Bushardt also served on the Research Council and as a director-at-large for the Physician Assistant Education Association (PAEA).
 During his career, he has collaborated with the leadership of the American Academy of PAs (AAPA) and the PAEA to advance their business strategy, communications, advocacy, and educational efforts.
 Bushardt has edited textbooks for the health professions, written and published more than 100 peer-reviewed journal articles and book chapters, has had his work cited around 800 times, and has presented numerous scholarly presentations in the U.S. and Europe.